30 Seconds Over Tokyo (song)

-"30 Seconds Over Tokyo" is the debut single by American rock band Pere Ubu, released in December 1975 on David Thomas' independent label Hearthan Records.
+"30 Seconds Over Tokyo" is the debut single by the American rock band Pere Ubu, released in December 1975 on David Thomas' independent label Hearthan Records.
 The song was written by band members David Thomas, Peter Laughner, and Gene O'Connor during their stint with Rocket from the Tombs.

 The single was featured on the 1978 EP Datapanik in the Year Zero, and later the 2015 compilation album Elitism for the People 1975-78.
 In 2016, it was re-released in the United Kingdom on Record Store Day by Fire Records, in a limited edition of 1,000 copies.

 Background

 After the breakup of Rocket from the Tombs in mid-1975, which bassist Craig Bell attributed to youthful frustration and lack of a "peacemaker" in the band, frontman David Thomas sought to record their unreleased material for posterity.
 This led to him proposing the founding of Pere Ubu to Laughner in September 1975, with the intention of being a studio-only band for the sole purpose of recording one single before disbanding.
 Thomas later stated:

 Rocket From the Tombs ended very badly in the summer of ’75.
 I wasn’t going to mess with a band anymore – I just wanted to leave something behind.
 My ambition was to have a record in one of those Salvation Army record bins which somebody could come across in ten years’ time and say: ‘Wow, there was this band in 1975 in Cleveland…

 Laughner liked the idea and added synthesizer player Allen Ravenstine, guitarist Tom Herman, and drummer Scott Krauss to the band—musicians he had lived with at the Plaza, an apartment building owned by Ravenstine where they performed experimental music on synthesizers and tape recorders.

 "30 Seconds Over Tokyo" was released in December 1975 on Hearthan Records, an independent record label owned by Thomas which later changed its name to Hearpen Records after the holding company which Thomas operated.
 The single performed better than anticipated, especially in Minneapolis and abroad in London and Paris.
 Thomas discussed the future of Pere Ubu with his bandmates at the Plaza, and they decided to keep the group active for the foreseeable future.'